[H1]Natural disasters[\H1]

 [H2]Esempi storici:[\H2]

-[ICON_BULLET] 536 d.C.: eruzioni vulcaniche in Islanda e Ilopango portano a un anno senza sole in Europa e Asia
+[ICON_BULLET] 536 d.C.: Eruzioni vulcaniche in Islanda e a Ilopango portano a un anno senza sole in Europa e Asia

 [H2]Niebla (cada 25 turnos)[\H2]